 So, that is my experience with REIA and other Real Estate Clubs.
 Don't trust everyone straight off the bat, but ask a LOT of questions and listen to the people who are doing deals.
 You will hit it off with someone and learn a TON.

-Here, at this site, there is a link on the index for Local Real Estate Clubs.
-If there is not one listed for your area, you can also call National REIA at: (888) 762-7342.
+You can call National REIA at: (888) 762-7342.
 Even if the club is not "official" REIA, they may know of other clubs in your area.

 Anyway, I hope this has been helpful.
 I have learned at least as much from my local clubs as I have from this site, and the two work hand in hand for me.
 Good Luck!